DevonWieczorek/React-WP-CLI/README.md

 -  `-p, --plugin`: Install, Activate, Update, Deactivate, or Uninstall a plugin

 ## Uninstallation
-This library can be uninstalled just like any other npm package by running `npm uninstall -g react-wp`.
+This library can be uninstalled just like any other npm package by running `npm uninstall -g react-wp-cli`.